The average IQ in the United States sits at around 98, based on the most recent data from World Population Review.

 |---|---|---|

-| Richard Feynman | 125 | Nobel Prize-winning physicist known for quantum mechanics. |
+| Richard Feynman | 125 | Nobel Prize-winning physicist known for breakthroughs in quantum mechanics. |

-| Muhammad Ali | 78 | World boxing champion, renowned for his strategic thinking and charisma. |
+| Muhammad Ali | 78 | World boxing champion, renowned for his strategic thinking, speed, and charisma. |

-These examples highlight the multifaceted nature of intelligence, where qualities like creativity, determination, and emotional intelligence also play crucial roles.
+These examples highlight the multifaceted nature of intelligence, where qualities like creativity, determination, and emotional intelligence play crucial roles.

 What IQ Does Not Measure

-- Motivation and persistence – A person’s drive to achieve goals often predicts long-term outcomes better than test performance.
+- Motivation and persistence: A person’s drive to achieve goals often predicts long-term outcomes better than test performance.

-- Creativity – The ability to generate novel ideas or think divergently isn’t assessed by IQ tests, which emphasize convergent reasoning.
+- Creativity: The ability to generate novel ideas or think divergently isn’t assessed by IQ tests, which emphasize convergent reasoning.

-- Socio-emotional intelligence – Skills like empathy, self-awareness, and cooperation are key to leadership and mental health, yet remain outside the IQ framework.
+- Socio-emotional intelligence: Skills like empathy, self-awareness, and cooperation are key to leadership and mental health, yet remain outside the IQ framework.

-- Practical and cultural knowledge – Working in complex social settings or adapting to real-world problems depends on life experience, not test-taking skill.
+- Practical and cultural knowledge: Working in complex social settings or adapting to real-world problems depends on life experience, not test-taking skill.

 Psychologists often use complementary measures, such as emotional intelligence (EQ) scales, creativity inventories, or personality assessments, to build a fuller picture of an individual’s strengths.